Civicverse/Civicverse/README.md

 View reputation, outcomes, and impact metrics in real time

-The Foyer is where news, education, governance, commerce, and CivicWatch converge.
+The Foyer is where news, education, governance, commerce, traditional open world gameplay in immersive worlds your Avatar explores, and CivicWatch converge.

 🕹️ CivicWatch — A Real-World MMORPG Inside the Game